November 23, 2022Review Recipe

-WHIPPED TOPPING: If you would prefer to make your own whipped cream, check out our homemade recipe here.
+WHIPPED TOPPING: If you would prefer to make your own whipped cream, check out our homemade whipped cream recipe.

-JELLO: If you use another flavor of Jello, you could top with the corresponding fresh fruit like raspberries, cherries, orange slices, and so on.
+JELLO: If you use another flavor of jello, you could top it with the corresponding fresh fruit like raspberries, cherries, orange slices, and so on.